General English

 • Are performed to industry safety requirements as relevant.

-• Utilize authentic workplace documentation.
+• Utilise authentic workplace documentation.

 • Require students to work with others as part of a team.

-• Require students to plan and prioritize competing work tasks.
+• Require students to plan and prioritise competing work tasks.

-• Involve the use of standard, workplace equipment such as computers and software.
+• Involve the use of standard workplace equipment such as computers and software.

 • Ensure that students are required to consider workplace constraints such as time and budgets.

-Assessment materials comprise of:
+Assessment materials comprise:

-• Student Assessment Tasks:There is one for each unit of competency that includes instructions to students about each of their assessments.
+• Student Assessment Tasks: There is one for each unit of competency that includes instructions to students about each of their assessments.
 It also includes an assessment plan where students can record the due dates of each task and an Assessment Task Cover Sheet that must be completed for each Assessment submission.

-• Other documents specific to the workplace simulation task requirementsare also included with the assessment tasks.
-These include document templates and simulated workplace policies and procedures and are described in the student and assessor instructions as relevant.
+• Other documents specific to the workplace simulation task requirements are also included with the assessment tasks.
+These include document templates and simulated workplace policies and procedures, and are described in the student and assessor instructions as relevant.

 Each assessment task will be given an outcome of either Satisfactory (S) or Not Satisfactory (NS).
 Students must complete all tasks for a unit satisfactorily to achieve an overall outcome of Competent (C) for the unit.
 If one or more of the tasks are assessed as Not Satisfactory, they will be given an outcome for the unit of Not Yet Competent (NYC).